Dayton Area Briefs

 Dance with lessons twice a month

-Dance lessons will be from 8 to 8:30 p.m. and the dance will go until 10 p.m.
+Dance lessons will be 8-8:30 p.m. and the dance will go until 10 p.m.
 Fox-trot, waltz, swing, Latin, country line dance and polka steps will be taught.

-Cost is $5 per person, with potluck desserts for the first Friday, with cost of $10 per person with bottled water and snacks provided the third Friday.
+Cost is $5 per person, with potluck desserts for the first Friday.
+The third Friday is a cost of $10 per person with bottled water and snacks provided.
 Call Denise at 246-6227.

 Nature activities set for children

 Children can take short nature hikes, make crafts and learn about plants and animals in the Dayton State Park as part of the Nature Buddies program Aug.
 20, Sept.
 17 and Oct.
 22.